mdavids/rfc/content/draft-davids-forsalereg-05.md

 is unavailable; it may still be for sale.

 Some registrars and other entities offer mediation services between domain name holders and interested parties.
-For domain names that are not for sale, such services may be of limited value, whereas they may be be beneficial for domain names that are clearly being offered for sale.
+For domain names that are not for sale, such services may be of limited value, whereas they may be beneficial for domain names that are clearly being offered for sale.

 This specification defines a simple and universal method to ascertain whether a domain name, although registered, is available for purchase.
-It enables a domain name holder to add a reserved underscored node name [@!RFC8552] in the zone, indicating that the domain name is for sale.
+It enables a domain name holder to add a reserved underscored leaf node name [@!RFC8552] in the zone, indicating that the domain name is for sale.

 The TXT RR type [@!RFC1035] created for this purpose **MUST** follow the formal definition of (#recformat).
 Its content **MAY** contain a pointer, such as a Uniform Resource Identifier (URI) [@RFC8820], or another string,